- The React portfolio website you'll build

 npm install

-Once all the project dependencies are installed, start the development server with this command:
+After installing all the project dependencies, start the development server with this command:

 npm start

-Once you run that command, your project will be up and running on localhost, and you will be provided a URL.
-You can visit the URL in your browser to view the project:
+After you run that command, your project will be up and running on localhost, and you'll receive a URL.
+You can visit the URL in your browser to see the project:

 .